 1. A blanket.
 We have two blankets that we used constantly last winter.
 This small pink blanket is soft and great as an extra layer in the car seat bucket (always over the safety straps, not under).
 This (monogrammable!) lined blanket is great to cover the stroller or car seat against the cold and wind.

 2. Car seat cover.
 When the weather gets chilly, you need an extra layer over the car seat.
 I say over because it’s not safe to add anything into the car seat between your baby and the straps.
 I loved this car seat cover that zipped up to keep baby’s body heat in.
 The flap was super helpful to put up when the wind got extreme and I didn’t want Baby E to be subjected to the elements.
+Update: Now that we have Baby B and are outside a lot more, I bought this car seat cover that is better suited for VERY cold temperatures.
+I’d highly recommend this car seat cover if you live in a very cold area (20 degrees or less).

 3. Hat and mittens.
 When you have a young baby, it’s easy to keep a hat and mittens on, so you can get something cute (fashion over form, as they say) like this hat or these mittens.
 Once your baby is a bit older and can pull the items off, you need something that will stay on – like this infant hat with a fastener and these mittens that have a fasten strap on them.
 You may also want to get some mitten clips so you don’t lose a mitten!